-This policy is intended to protect and guide members of the Institution Community who have been affected by Sexual Misconduct, whether as a Complainant, a Respondent or a Third Party, and to provide fair and equitable procedures for investigation and resolution of alleged violations.
+This policy is intended to protect and guide members of the AGST Community who have been affected by Sexual Misconduct, whether as a Complainant, a Respondent or a Third Party, and to provide fair and equitable procedures for investigation and resolution of alleged violations.

-This policy applies to Sexual Misconduct by or of any member of the Institution Community that occurs in the United States (i) on Institution property, (ii) at an event, location or circumstance that does not take place on Institution property, where the Institution exercised substantial control over both the Respondent and the context in which the Sexual Misconduct occurred, and (iii) off-campus if the off-campus event occurs in a building that is owned or controlled by a student group that is officially recognized by the Institution.
-The Institution reserves the right to address other conduct that may pose a threat of danger to any member of the Institution Community through its Student Handbook and its Employee Handbook.
-For purposes of clarification, this policy generally does not govern Sexual Misconduct that occurs on Lipscomb Academy property or involves students and/or employees of Lipscomb Academy.
-Lipscomb Academy has a separate policy that generally governs such Sexual Misconduct.
-For Sexual Misconduct allegations that involve a student or employee of Lipscomb Academy and a student or employee of Lipscomb University, the Institution's Title IX Coordinator will determine which policy applies.
+This policy applies to Sexual Misconduct by or of any member of the AGST Community that occurs in the United States (i) on AGST property, (ii) at an event, location or circumstance that does not take place on AGST property, where AGST exercised substantial control over both the Respondent and the context in which the Sexual Misconduct occurred, and (iii) off-campus if the off-campus event occurs in a building that is owned or controlled by a student group that is officially recognized by AGST.
+AGST reserves the right to address other conduct that may pose a threat of danger to any member of the AGST Community through its Student Handbook or Catalogue.

 A Complainant or Third Party is encouraged to report Sexual Misconduct regardless of where the incident occurred, or who committed it.
-Even if the Respondent is not a member of the Institution

-Community, the alleged Sexual Misconduct did not occur on Institution property, or the alleged Sexual Misconduct occurred outside the United States, the Institution will take prompt action to provide for the safety and well-being of the Complainant and the broader community.
+Even if the Respondent is not a member of the AGST Community, the alleged Sexual Misconduct did not occur on AGST property, or the alleged Sexual Misconduct occurred outside the United States, AGST will take prompt action to provide for the safety and well-being of the Complainant and the broader community.